GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

-- "This element is visible"
+- "This element is visible".
-- Select this and check the box.
+- Select this, check the box, and you are good to go!

 - Now you have the following ready to go
   - The login button should be hidden.
-  - Show the login button if the user is currently not logged in under the Conditional condition
+  - If the conditional condition is that the user is currently not logged in, the login button is displayed.

 ![bg right w:450px](images/2022-11-13-17-49-05.png)